For all the benefits of psychedelics, there can be a dark side, too.

 Moreover, psychedelics are not only just for the lab.
 The recent Global Drug Survey found that more people are ‘self-medicating’ with psychedelics to treat their mental health.
 Not only does this highlight that legislation is not catching up with the public’s perception of psychedelics, but also that more people are using psychedelics in less controlled settings, which opens people up to a range of different experiences.
 It’s likely that this group of people are going to have more turbulent trips.

-In the most recent wave of psychedelic enthusiasm, it’s becoming increasingly apparent that optimising the experience is key.
+In the most recent wave of psychedelic enthusiasm, it’s becoming increasingly apparent that optimizing the experience is key.
 Modern psychedelic research is continually finding that ‘positive’ psychedelic experiences are associated with greater mental health benefits.

 For example, researchers in the psilocybin for depression study at Imperial College London found that the patients who had positive encounters with ego dissolution — the temporary loss of sense of self – during the psychedelic session had greater reductions in depression.
 Conversely, the patients that rated their encounters with ego dissolution as negative — experientially similar to panic and anxiety — had smaller changes in their depression.